 In the case of some of our and our collaborators' product candidates, we and our collaborators are seeking to develop treatments for certain diseases for which there is relatively limited clinical experience, and clinical trials may use novel endpoints and measurement methodologies or subjective patient feedback, which adds a layer of complexity to these clinical trials and may delay regulatory approval.
 Negative or inconclusive results from our or our collaborators' clinical trials could lead to a decision or requirement to conduct additional pre-clinical testing or clinical trials or result in a decision to terminate the continued development of a product candidate.
 For example, we anticipate receiving topline data from our X-TOLE Phase 2b clinical trial of XEN1101 in adult patients with focal epilepsy in the third quarter of 2021.
 If these topline data fail to meet the trial endpoints or are otherwise inconclusive, we may cease development of XEN1101 as a treatment for adult patients with focal epilepsy or potentially abandon development of XEN1101 entirely.
-Even if the data from our X-TOLE Phase 2b clinical trial are positive, there can be no assurance that we will be able to successfully advance development of this product candidate into later stage clinical trials or obtain regulatory approval of XEN1101.
+Even if the data from our X-TOLE Phase 2b clinical trials or obtain regulatory approval of XEN1101.
 Any of the foregoing outcomes would materially and adversely impact our business, product candidate pipeline and future prospects.